-After seeing the business world fall into chaos with all the allegations of sexual harassment spurred by the #MeToo movement I noticed a widening gulf between the genders that concerned me.
-I wanted to be part of a positive change forward, together, but I felt like I couldn’t fix my own pipeline problem of finding more women to apply for our executive role.
-Therefore the Chewse Rising Leaders Program was born.
-Sometimes fixing the world starts with cleaning your own house.
+After seeing the business world fall into chaos with all the allegations of sexual harassment spurred by the #MeToo movement, I noticed a widening gulf between the genders.
+That concerned me.
+I wanted to be part of a positive change forward, together, but I felt like I couldn’t fix my own pipeline problem of finding more women to apply for our executive roles.
+Thus, the Chewse Rising Leaders Program was born.
+Sometimes, fixing the world starts with cleaning your own house.
 And the model for it came from my own journey to becoming co-founder and CEO of Chewse.

 When I started Chewse I was a fresh-faced woman of 20, still in college.
 I joined 500 Startups a year and a half after graduation and moved to Silicon Valley — I knew none of the jargon and had no connections in the Bay.
-My first two financings took 11 months each to close, I was told by potential investors that I wasn’t out for blood, and I had an early investor turn against me.
+My first two financings took 11 months each to close – investors told me that I wasn’t out for blood, and I had an early investor turn against me.
 There were some dark times to grapple with.